cgross95/SToPA/README.md

 ```

 and the analogous for 2020.  _If you want to skip this step, you can find the pre-OCR'd [parquet files in google drive here](https://drive.google.com/drive/folders/1hX4BCCQmcWqxmLGIuPRC2x-6CxXd9adB?usp=sharing)._

+*The full 2019 data set takes about 16 CPU hours to complete, or about 4 realtime hours with 8 Cpus, due to imperfect performance gains (test on a AMD EPYC 7763 Processor (2.445 GHz)).
+If you are using an older or slower machine, you may use the Demo2019.pdf to test your install/experiment with the pipeline.
+This .pdf file contains the first 5 pages of the full 2019 logs and should run in a few minutes.
+To do this, replace "Logs" with "Demo" in the command above and in the parquet_to_csv command below.

 ## How to Parse the Text Files